Friday, April 12, 2019

 There are many cultural & natural resource topics that can be covered in Parsons Preserve.
 The challenge will be to balance those topics with the spirit of community collaboration so that Parsons Preserve is not too cluttered with an overabundance of interpretive information.

 I hope this Preserve gets to speak with its own voice in its own way.
-Our goal was always simply to get people on the rive because we knew the river would speak to them with its own voice in its own way and at did.
+Our goal was always simply to get people on the river because we knew the river would speak to them with its own voice in its own way and at did.

 So, ultimately, I hope this can be a place where The river and the riparian can speak in their own way to people who come here.